stellar/slingshot/slidechain/Readme.md

 $ ./export -destination [destination account ID] -amount 100 -anchor [import anchor] -prv [txvm prv key]
 ```

-If you only want to export part of the imported funds,
+If you want to export only part of the imported funds,
-then you need to specify the total input amount.
+you need to specify the total amount of the import with `-inputamt` in addition to the amount you want to export with `-amount`.
 Then,
 any leftover funds will be output back to the initial owner.